Clackamas County, Oregon

 I will enclose a pic of leaf very similar to those on an unknown multi trunk shrub growing here in Eagle Creek 97022.
 I didn't plant it, but it IS growing where I did plant a witch hazel long dead now.
 It is growing really fast (prob over 5' just since spring), in a wet area in sun, and don't think I want to keep it.
 Could be invasive???
 Help!!!
 Thank you!
 Sharon

-Clackamas County Oregon plant identification 13 days ago
+Clackamas County OR plant identification 4 months ago

 Is it a normal practice to use roundup on grain crops to time the harvest for consistancy and moisture content?

 I realize this question should not have been asked in this forum.
 Sorry.